knwin/OpenTopography-DEM-Downloader-qgis-plugin/README.md

 ![api key error](images/apikey_error.png)

-## How to check whether my API key is working or not
+## How to check whether your API key is working or not!
 You can test if your API key is ok or not with the below html request.
 Add your api key at the place of "YOUR_API_KEY" and copy the whole link, paste into the address box of a browser and strike Enter key.
 It should download a small DEM. (ref: https://opentopography.org/blog/introducing-api-keys-access-opentopography-global-datasets)

 https://portal.opentopography.org/API/globaldem?demtype=NASADEM&south=45&north=46&west=-122&east=-121&outputFormat=GTiff&API_Key=YOUR_API_KEY